Northern Pacific Railroad Shops Historic District

 The Northern Pacific Railroad Shops Historic District, located in Brainerd, in the U.S. state of Minnesota is a set of buildings built by the Northern Pacific Railroad and later listed on the National Register of Historic Places.

-It was built in 1882 using stone, brick, slate, concrete, and asphalt.
-The buildings were designed and built by the railroad to construct and repair equipment.
+The site was originally built in 1882.
+A passenger station at the site was destroyed by fire and rebuilt around 1919, using concrete and brick for walls and green Ludowici tile for the building's roof.
+The ground floor of the building had a waiting room, women's room, smoking room, and baggage room, while the second-floor hosted offices of the Minnesota and International Railway and Northern Pacific officers.

 The buildings were listed on the National Register of Historic Places in 1989.